NTheme/Automaton/README.md

-# Useful algorithms for Finite and Pushdown context-free automatons
+# Useful algorithms for Finite and Pushdown Context-Free automatons

 ## Build & Run